Advanced SSH Capabilities

 Jul 3 05:15:58 gitlab-host sshd: Accepted publickey for vagrant from 220.127.116.11 port 51178 ssh2: RSA-CERT ID firstname.lastname@example.org L1HF8B12345 (serial 12344) CA RSA SHA256:LGvtbCthk48jqxuggCJKAw6stao7VDIvd2OuRipczcs Jul 3 05:15:58 gitlab-host sshd: pam_unix(sshd:session): session opened for user vagrant by (uid=0)

-For more advanced audit logging, you can use Linux PAM modules.
+For more advanced audit logging, use Linux PAM modules.
 Specifically, the pam_tty_audit module can track users’ actions on the terminal and, if configured, capture the exact keystrokes the user makes, and record them in the /var/log/audit/audit.log file.

 In order to use the